codergirl-al/born2beroot/BONUS.md

 ```sudo ufw allow 7080/tcp```
 ```sudo ufw reload```

-Once we haev completed the previous step we can connect.
+Once we have completed the previous step we can connect.
 We will put in the search engine of our browser localhost:7080 and provide our login credentials.